Photo ID Required to Vote

-Simply go to your nearest Voter Registration Office (click here for a complete list) and apply for a free Virginia Voter Photo ID Card.
+Simply go to your nearest Voter Registration Office ( and apply for a free Virginia Voter Photo ID Card.)

-In special circumstances1, a designated Virginia Election Official will print a Temporary Identification Document which you may use while awaiting your Virginia Voter Photo ID Card to arrive in the mail, which usually takes approximately two to four weeks.
-Voters who receive a Temporary Identification Document prior to an upcoming election may use their Temporary Identification Document to cast a regular ballot on Election Day or when voting in-person absentee prior to the election.
+In special circumstances1, a designated Virginia Election Official will print a Temporary Identification Document which you may use while awaiting your Virginia Voter Photo ID Card to arrive in the mail, which usually takes about two to four weeks.
+Voters who receive a Temporary Identification Document prior to an upcoming election may use their Temporary Identification Document to cast a regular ballot on Election Day.
+A Temporary Identification Document may also be used when voting in-person absentee prior to the election.

-Voters who register to vote for the first time may simultaneously apply for a Virginia Voter Photo ID Card when they submit their voter registration application.
+Voters who register to vote for the first time may also apply for a Virginia Voter Photo ID Card when they submit their voter registration application.

-For more information on acceptable IDs, how to obtain a Virginia Voter Photo ID Card, or any other questions, contact or visit your nearest Virginia Voter Registration Office (Click Here for a complete list) or contact the Virginia Department of Elections at (800) 552-9745 or email firstname.lastname@example.org.
+For more information on acceptable IDs, how to obtain a Virginia Voter Photo ID Card, or any other questions, contact or visit your nearest Virginia Voter Registration Office or contact the Virginia Department of Elections at (800) 552-9745 or email email@example.com.